cimug-org/CIMTool/index.md

 **enhancement:** the ontology header is now compliant and includes the profile description, label, and (implicitly) namespace. the .owl header includes an import for the merged information schema.

-enchancement: CIM datatypes are now modeled using equivalentClass axioms.
+**enhancement:** CIM datatypes are now modeled using equivalentClass axioms.
 Anonymous classes in their profile are linked by equivalentClass or subClass to their respective information model classes.

 ### Release 1.7.3
 **correction:** profile validation rules for the case where a member of a child class is lifted into a parent caused spurious diagnostics.
 This affected the EndDeviceAssett profile in the IEC 61968 part 9 profiles.